Idaho Personal Injury Lawyer

 - Funeral and/or burial expenses and lost guidance if you lost a loved one

 Additionally, there are some cases where you could be awarded a sum of punitive damages.
 These will only be issued when the judge finds that the actions of the defendant were willful or malicious in some way.
-The purpose of punitive damages is to punish the liable party and make an example of them in the hopes of reducing the likelihood of a similar incident occurring in the future.
+The purpose of punitive damages in injury claims is to punish the liable party and make an example of them in the hopes of reducing the likelihood of a similar incident occurring in the future.

-Idaho Personal Injury FAQ
+Statute of Limitations for Idaho Personal Injury Cases

 Contact an Idaho Injury Lawyer

 Whether you suffered a broken bone, a traumatic brain injury, or anything else, you can’t risk accepting a settlement that doesn’t cover all of your injury-related needs.
-To receive full compensation for your serious injury, contact an Idaho personal injury lawyer from Craig Swapp & Associates.
+To receive full compensation for your serious injury, contact an Idaho personal injury attorney from Craig Swapp & Associates.